frankplus/oniro-app-builder/README.md

 - Pre-configured environment for Oniro/OpenHarmony ArkTS applications.
 - Dockerized solution for consistent builds.
 - `.deb` package for easy installation of tools and SDK setup.
-- `onirobuilder` executable for managing SDK and build commands.
+- `onirobuilder` executable for managing SDK, build, signing, and emulator commands.

 ## Getting Started